-In 2015, the NHS program will begin requiring that an IDP be completed by all students year 2 and higher and updated annually.
-A one page summary of the IDP will be due with the annual progress report and CV.
+Starting in 2015, the NHS program began requiring that an IDP be completed by all students year 2 and higher and updated annually.
+A one page summary of the IDP is due with the annual progress report and CV.
 IDPs are a useful tool to help graduate students and postdocs identify their career goals and what they need to accomplish to achieve those goals.
-The IDP concept is commonly used in industry to help employees focus and obtain their career goalsThe IDP process is intended to facilitate communication between faculty mentors and their trainees.
-The NHS program is recommending using the website sponsored by The American Societies for Experimental Biology (FASEB). www.myidp.sciencecareers.org is a web-based career planning tool tailored to meet the needs of PhD candidates and postdocs in the sciences.
+The IDP concept is commonly used in industry to help employees focus and obtain their career goals.
+The IDP process is intended to facilitate communication between faculty mentors and their trainees.
+The NHS program is recommending the website sponsored by The American Societies for Experimental Biology (FASEB). http://myidp.sciencecareers.org/ is a web-based career planning tool tailored to meet the needs of PhD candidates and postdocs in the sciences.
 The web program facilitates completion of the IDP and provides opportunities to learn about careers in science.
-The suggested use of the web program is for the student to discuss the results with their mentor (or the DGS if a mentor has not yet been selected) and use this to monitor progress.
+The suggested use of the web program is: